mother-of-all-self-hosting/ansible-role-semaphore/docs/configuring-semaphore.md

 If you are looking for Ansible roles for a MySQL compatible server or Postgres, you can check out [ansible-role-mariadb](https://github.com/mother-of-all-self-hosting/ansible-role-mariadb) and [ansible-role-postgres](https://github.com/mother-of-all-self-hosting/ansible-role-postgres), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.

+>[!WARNING]
+> Semaphore UI is not compatible with MySQL / MariaDB out of the box.
+It is necessary to create an index manually.
+See <https://github.com/semaphoreui/semaphore/issues/3726> for details.

 ## Adjusting the playbook configuration

 To enable Semaphore UI with this role, add the following configuration to your `vars.yml` file.